WICG/soft-navigations/README.md

 Well, a few reasons:
 * Developers would like to attribute various performance entries to specific “soft navigation” URLs.
 For example, layout shifts caused in one URL can currently be attributed to the corresponding landing page, resulting in mis-attribution and trouble finding the real cause and fixing it.
 * Developers would like to receive various “load” performance entries for soft navigations.
 Specifically, paint timing entries seem desired for such navigations.

+From a user's perspective, while they don't necessarily care about the architecture of the site they're visiting, they likely care about it being fast.
+This specification would enable alignment of the measurements with the user experience, improving the chances of SPA sites being perceived as fast by their users.

 ## Proposed Heuristics